Electrical Engineering

 EENG386.
 FUNDAMENTALS OF ENGINEERING ELECTROMAGNETICS.
 3.0 Semester Hrs.

 This course introduces electromagnetic theorems leading to engineering applications related to antennas, wireless communications, and microwave devices.
-Maxwell?s equations will be introduced and analyzed for static and time varying applications.
+Maxwell's equations will be introduced and analyzed for static and time varying applications.
 They will also be used to describe electric and magnetic fields behavior in space and time and how they represent energy transmission and radiation.
 A review of vector calculus and coordinates systems will be conducted first as they are essential in understanding and manipulations of several electromagnetic theorems.
 3 hours lecture; 3 semester hours.
-Prerequisite: EENG281 (C- or better) or EENG282 (C- or better), and MATH225.
+Prerequisite: EENG281 (C- or better) or EENG282 (C- or better), and MATH225 or MATH235.

 EENG389.
 FUNDAMENTALS OF ELECTRIC MACHINERY.
 4.0 Semester Hrs.